Aluminum cycle: Biotic cycle

-Aluminum enters the biosphere through water and food and then is cycled through the food chain.
+Aluminum enters the biosphere through water and food as soluble aluminum, Al3+ or AlF2+.
+It is then cycled through the food chain.
+Aluminum has a low abundance in the biosphere but can be found in all organisms.
 Humans, animals, and plants accumulate aluminum throughout their lives as it cycled throughout the food chain.
 There is no evidence to support aluminum being essential to humans or in any other forms of life.
+It causes no harm or good unless over-consumed.
+The low abundance of aluminum in biology may be due to Al3+ being held in the lithosphere and/or organisms have evolved to lose Al3+.

+Aluminum can be toxic to plants when the soil is acidic with a pH of 5 or below.
+Half of the world’s agricultural lands experience this acidity so aluminum is a limiting factor of a crop’s success.
+Plants can become resistant to Al by methods such as internal detoxification with carboxylate ligands or sequestration of Aluminum complexes.

+In a study on the translocation and transformation of Aluminum in the Calhoun Experimental Forest in South Carolina, an average annual uptake of Al was 2.28 kg/ha/year while the average annual accumulation in biomass off the ground was 0.48 kg/ha/year.
+Aluminum was found to not leach through the soil so the only method of removal was in the biomass.

 Anthropogenic influence

+Acid rain

-Human activity has influenced the aluminum cycle in many ways.
+Human activity has influenced the aluminum cycle through the acidification of the environment.
 Acid rain increases weathering of the lithosphere through sulfuric acid weathering instead of the usual carbonic acid weathering.
 This alters the aluminum cycle by reducing the availability of silicic acid and lowering the pH of the environment.
 The depletion of silicic acid causes the solubility of aluminum to switch from being dependent on relatively stable hydroxyaluminosilicates to much more unstable solubility controls, such as amorphous aluminum hydroxide and organoaluminum complexes.
-This increased unstableness of aluminum is further enhanced by an aluminum-induced limitation of biologically available phosphate.
-Anthropogenic acidification of the environment and extraction of aluminum from ores has resulted in increased exposure to aluminum through diet.
-Aluminum in cosmetics, food, drink, and in the atmosphere have increased humans' direct contact of the metal.
-Recent research suggests possible link between aluminum and chronic diseases, such as Alzheimer's.
+These complexes are more able to move around in the environment which causes an increase in the dissolution of aluminum into the water ways.
+Aluminum is usually physically weathered and remains in a stable state, acid rain chemically weathers aluminum deposits.
+This creates a toxic form of aluminum while also increasing the total amount of aluminum being weathered.